brownjeffrey88/XML/README.md

 # XML

-Final Assignment for my XML course
+Final Assignment for my XML course.
+Topics covered in this course were the formatting, writing, automating, and displaying xml.